kingoflolz/mesh-transformer-jax/README.md

 Furthermore, there is an example (`resharding_example.py`) of how to convert the provided checkpoints (which have 8 shards in the case of GPT-J-6B) down to a smaller number, such as for when running on GPU(s).

+### Fine-tuning

+To fine-tune the model, run `device_train.py` on a TPU VM.
+If you use a TPU v8-3, you can fine-tune at a rate of ~5000 tokens/second, which should be sufficient for small-to-medium-size datasets.

+For usage information, run `python3 device_train.py --help`.

 # Citation

 To cite this repository: